hinter-net/hinter-docs/docs/hinter-net/core-concepts/collect-and-curate.md

 - **Create Topic-based Entries**: Create pages for people, projects, companies, or concepts that are important to you.
 - **Edit and Refine**: As you learn more, update your entries.
 Your knowledge base should evolve with your understanding.
-- **Interlink Your Notes**: Hyperlink related ideas to create a rich, contextual web of information that both you and the AI assistant can later navigate.
+- **Interlink Your Notes**: Hyperlink related ideas to create a rich, contextual web of information that both you and your AI assistant can later navigate.

 ## Index Peer Intelligence